luckerninja/gho_bet/README.md

 - Composed a decentralized DB of all predictions.

-- Created a DAO for evEnt outcome decisions.
+- Created a DAO for event outcome decisions.